 The AASHTO headquarters office provides staff support for AASHTO committees, including the TIG executive committee.
 The assigned program manager provides a wide range of assistance to the committee, including arranging committee meetings and conference calls, monitoring expenditures, managing the annual committee budget, and maintaining the committee's web site.
 Depending on technical background, the AASHTO program manager may also be able to provide technical input and assistance.
-Regardless, the AASHTO program manager may manager plays a key role in the successful operation of the TIG executive committee.
+Regardless, the AASHTO program manager plays a key role in the successful operation of the TIG executive committee.

 The AASHTO program manager also provides valuable support for the lead states teams.
 The lead states team chair should contact the AASHTO program manager with questions, particularly concerning administrative matters.
-Travel reimbursement claims, invoice payments, semi-annual report submission, and web site information posting are just several examples of areas where the

-Deleted: Typically an AASHTO program manager supports a number of committees.
+Travel reimbursement claims, invoice payments, semi-annual report submission, and web site information posting are just several examples of areas where the AASHTO program manager is able to offer assistance.
+The AASHTO program manager is also the contact for a number of AASHTO office services to be considered by the lead states team.